 ALSO READRaj Digifest: Coders to develop tech solutions in hackathon Alphons named Rajya Sabha candidate from Rajasthan Raje launches Jaipur-Kota flight, Rs 500 cr startup promotion Raje launches Jaipur-Kota flight, Rs 500 cr startup promotion fund Government asks 21 smartphone makers to share security information

+Currently, we are at number two position but we are aiming for the top spot," Arora said.
 Presently, the state has more than 600 matured startups and many have received capital from the state government.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)